jassalarjan/AetherTrack/MOBILE_NOTIFICATIONS_FIX.md

 #### Critical Steps:
 1. **Must add to Home Screen** - Safari doesn't support notifications in-browser
-2. Open TaskFlow in Safari
+2. Open AetherTrack in Safari
 3. Tap Share button (square with arrow)
 4. Select "Add to Home Screen"
-5. Open TaskFlow from Home Screen icon
+5. Open AetherTrack from Home Screen icon
 6. Enable notifications when prompted

 #### Why?
 - iOS Safari restricts Web Notifications API in browser
 - PWA (installed app) has full notification support
-- This is an Apple limitation, not a TaskFlow issue
+- This is an Apple limitation, not a AetherTrack issue

 #### Troubleshooting iOS:
 ```